History of Steel Through the Ages: From Invention to Innovations

 When was steel invented?

-Going back to the beginning, we’ve found evidence of steel artifacts as far back as 1800 BC.
-However, the earliest signs of true steel production is from the 13th century BC in modern-day Turkey.
+However, the earliest signs of true steel production are from the 13th century BC in modern-day Turkey.
 Early steel had a wide range of how much carbon was in the metal, from less than 0.1% (low carbon steel) to 1% (high carbon steel), which could lead to the higher-carbon steel being very brittle.
 This brittleness can be reduced by tempering the steel, which is a form of heat treating that was used in Egypt as early as 900 BC.

 exceptional service, exceptional quality, request a quote today